vipulnaik/diet-exercise-health/notes/2021-activity-tracker.md

 When I actually went to run, I did in fact run a little bit but at the lower end of usual; I walked around as much as usual though.

+At 11:10 AM I took my temperature again and noticed that it had increased to 99.4 degrees Fahrenheit, which is trending toward a fever.
+The temperature roughly matches my subjective state; I have a perception of being somewhat hotter than usual, but not to the point where it's causing me discomfort.